ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ```
 4. Reboot your computer for the register change to take effect.

 Windows has some kind of [protection mechanism](https://support.microsoft.com/en-us/kb/164501) that prevents malware to substitute system libraries.
 This mechanism implies to list all important libraries in the register.
-These libraries are able to be load from the Windows path only.
-There is a special `ExcludeFromKnownDLL` register key that allows us to avoid this protection mechanism.
-We put the `gdi32.dll` library in the exclude list.
-Now loader use standard search order for this library.
-Current directory is the first place to search according to this order.
+These libraries are able to be load from the predefined system paths only.
+There is the special `ExcludeFromKnownDLL` register key that allows us to avoid this protection mechanism.
+We add the `gdi32.dll` library in the exclude list.
+Now loader uses standard search order for this library.
+Current directory is the first searching place according to this order.
 Therefore, the proxy DLL will be loaded instead of the original library.

-Now you can launch `TestApplication.exe` file.
+Now you can launch the `TestApplication.exe` file.
 You will see that the `gLife` parameter does not fall below 10.

 ### API Patching